Kibō no Tō: Post-DPFP merger reestablishment

 Prior to the merger, far-right members of Kibō led by Shigefumi Matsuzawa stated that they intended to form a separate party that retains the Kibō no Tō name.
 The party was formed on 7 May 2018, on the same day with the DPFP merger.
 On 5 June 2018, Former Secretary-general Kuniko Koda left the party, so Kibō no Tō lost its legal status as a political party and became a political organization.

 On 28 May 2019, Matsuzawa resigned as party leader, and Nariaki Nakayama became the new party leader.
 On 10 October 2021, Nakayama, the only member of the Diet, did not run for the next House of Representatives election and indicated his intention to retire from politics.
-On the 18th of the same month, Nakayama officially announced his retirement at a press conference, revealing that the Party of Hope, which he represented, had dissolved on the 1st of the same month.
+On 18 October, Nakayama officially announced his retirement at a press conference, revealing that the party he represented had dissolved on 1 October.